inasafe/inasafe-doc/docs/source/training/beginner/osm/100-introduction.rst

 .. image:: /static/training/beginner/osm/image2.*

-All contents and materials in this document is licensed as Creative Commons Attribution Australia (CCbyA).
+All contents and materials in this document are licensed as Creative Commons Attribution Australia (CCbyA).

 You are free: